 The redefinition of your role in the family.
 Family members have different, sometimes unspoken, roles and responsibilities that may change when a sibling dies.
 You may take on new responsibilities, such as becoming the oldest child or an only child to whom family members look for leadership.
-This can cause you to feel additional stress or resentment during the grieving process.
+This change can cause you to feel more stress or resentment during the grieving process.

 Tips for coping with the loss of a sibling

 Everyone copes differently with the loss of a sibling.
 There is no “right” way to work through your feelings of grief and no specific amount of time it takes to recover from those feelings.
-The following tips may help you throughout the grieving process.
+The following tips may help you throughout the grieving process:

 Forgive yourself.
 Siblings compete, argue, and challenge each other.
 Forgive yourself for any unkind things you did or said or for things you wish you had done or said but did not.
 Forgive yourself for not maintaining a close enough relationship with your sibling.
 It does not mean you did not love him or her.

 Take care of your physical health.
 Help ease some of your fear about your personal cancer risk by focusing on developing and maintaining a healthy lifestyle.
 Have regular checkups and get medical tests as recommended by your doctor.
 Compile your family's cancer history and share it with your doctor and other family members.